TheraForge/OTFMagicBox/README.md

 ## Onboarding:

-To make your Onboarding attractive go to the Onboarding section in the AppSysParameters.yml file and add as many Onboarding pages as you need.
-Add the image type of your choice such as Emoji, SF Symbols and Assets.
-In the description write the text which explains about that particular Onboarding page.
+To customize the onboarding process, go to the onboarding section in the `AppSysParameters.yml` file and add as many onboarding pages as you need.
+You can add the image types of your choice such as Emoji, SF Symbols and assets.
+In the description you can write the text explaining each particular onboarding page.

 // Link to the yaml Onboarding section.

 ## Consent:

- To add the Consent to your application go to the Consent section in the AppSysParameters.yml file and add required Consents to your application.
-Follow the instructions given in the yaml file to add the correct type of consent.
+To customize the Consent process of your application go to the Consent section in the `AppSysParameters.yml` file and add/modify the required sections.
+Follow the instructions given in the yaml file to add the correct type of consent sections.

 // Link to the yaml Consent section.

 ## Registration and Login:

- Go to the Registration section in AppSysParameters.yml file and change the values of Date Of Birth and Gender to true if you want to display those fields in your Registration form otherwise set it as false.
+Go to the Registration section in the `AppSysParameters.yml` file and change the settings for *Date Of Birth* and *Gender* to `true` if you want to display those fields in your Registration form, otherwise set them to `false`.

 // Link to the yaml Registration section.

 ## Login/Social Login:

-Go to the Login section in the AppSysParameters.yml file and change the values of title and messages of the login section.
+Go to the Login section in the `AppSysParameters.yml` file and customize the title and the description.

-If you want to use the Signup With Apple then set the value to true otherwise false.
+If you want to use the *Sign up With Apple* feature, then change the corresponding setting to `true`.

 // Link to the yaml Login section.

 ## Passcode:

-Go to the Passcode section in the AppSysParameters.yml file and change the values of passcode text and passcode type to 4 or 6 digits.
+Go to the Passcode section in the `AppSysParameters.yml` file and change the settings of passcode text and passcode type to 4 or 6 digits.

 // Link to the yaml Passcode section.

 ## CareKit:

-If your application requires the tasks and contacts features then enable useCareKit key, which allows you to display the contacts and perform the tasks of the Patients.
+If your application requires support for tasks (for example, for a care plan) and contacts, then enable the `useCareKit` key, which allows you to display the contacts and list the tasks of the patients.

 // Link to the yaml use carekit section.

-Go through the complete yaml file for all kinds of  key-value pairs and edit the values of the keys according to your application requirement, which will give you your own digital health application in just a few minutes.
+Review the complete yaml file to learn about the available settings (also called *key-value pairs*) and edit the values of the keys according to your application's requirements, which will allow you to customize your digital health application in just a few minutes.

 # License <a name="License"></a>